 When you first begin your research in the tech field, you’re likely to come across a vast array of different specialties and careers.
-Two of the most popular options out there are data science and software engineering.
-Both of these fields come with their own sets of pros, cons, similarities, and differences.
-Although they’re both part of the tech industry, they’re definitely two very different paths to go down.
-So how do you choose between the two?
-Which one is right for your interests?
-In this Career Karma article, we hope to help clear up any confusion between these two careers and help you decide whether either of them are the right choice for you.
+Two of the most popular options are data science vs software engineering.
+Both of these fields come with their own sets of pros and cons, and between the two are a number of similarities and differences.

 What is Data Science?

 Data science is notoriously hard to define exactly, but you could think of it as “the use of algorithms and statistics to draw insights from structured and unstructured data”.
 The goal of a data scientist is going to depend quite a lot on the problem they’re examining.
 In the context of business, a data scientist might be measuring the impact of changes in promotional material; in finance, a data scientist is probably trying to discover what (if anything) accurately predicts returns in one of the major markets.

 I know people building machine-vision applications to read handwritten math equations, chatbots that offer financial advice, and systems to recommend medical-grade Cannabis to treat a variety of ailments.

 The more skilled data scientists might also be tasked with creating new algorithms and frameworks for processing data sets.